-PETER I. FRAZIER[†] AND WARREN B. POWELL[‡]
+PETER I. FRAZIER AND WARREN B. POWELL[†]

 Abstract.
 We consider Bayesian information collection, in which a measurement policy collects information to support a future decision.
 This framework includes ranking and selection, continuous global optimization, and many other problems in sequential experimental design.
 We give a sufficient condition under which measurement policies sample each measurement type infinitely often, ensuring consistency, i.e., that a globally optimal future decision is found in the limit.
-This condition is useful for verifying consistency of adaptive sequential sampling policies that do not do forced random exploration, making consistency of two previously proposed ranking and selection policies: optimal computing budget allocation (OCBA) for linear loss, and the knowledge-gradient policy with independent normal priors.
+This condition is useful for verifying consistency of adaptive sequential sampling policies that do not do forced random exploration, making consistency difficult to verify by other means.
+We demonstrate the use of this sufficient condition by showing consistency of two previously proposed ranking and selection policies: OCBA for linear loss, and the knowledge-gradient policy with independent normal priors.
 Consistency of the knowledge-gradient policy was shown previously, while the consistency result for OCBA is new.

 Key words.
-Bayesian inference, design of experiments, sequential design, ranking and selection
+Bayesian inference, Design of experiments, Sequential design, Ranking and selection